 Of course, the logo alone would not be able to create such results if it wasn’t backed up by an actual positive experience with the brand.
 Once the latter is solidified, though, a logo does an excellent job of reminding customers about that experience.

 Now, the question is, how to infuse your logo with emotion?
 That’s exactly what we cover next.
 But, before proceeding, write down the exact feelings you want your logo to evoke.

 Color plays a key role in determining the emotional associations customers make with your brand.
 Companies, for which customer trust is imperative, often use the color blue in their logo designs.
 Financial and tech companies are the brightest examples of this.

-Very often, specific industries are dominated with a certain color that represents the industry values best.
+Very often, specific industries are dominated by a certain color that represents the industry values best.
 For example, companies operating in the field of healthcare and organic products often go with green logos.
-Meanwhile, pink logos are often used in entertainment and beauty industries.
+Meanwhile, pink logos are often used in the entertainment and beauty industries.

 To understand which colors to use in your own logo, familiarize yourself with the psychology of colors.
 Pick a color combination that best suits your brand identity.
 If there is a specific brand color that you consistently use on your website, social media pages, or products, make it the dominant color in your business logo design as well.

 You can also experiment with online color wheels to find the best combination of matching colors.

 Keep in mind, however, that this is not merely a creative decision, but also a practical and financial one.
 Logos with many colors are more difficult and costly to print on various surfaces.
 Plus, they are much easier to get wrong.
 So, it’s better to stick with two or three colors than later regret your decision.